The star of the magi

 Above: Venus anchors the Ankh of the solar system

-Perhaps the most important of the nomes was the 23rd, the site of the Giza pyramids.
+Perhaps the most important of the nomes was the 42nd, the site of the Giza pyramids.
 This location is where Upper and Lower Egypt became united into a single kingdom and this nome symbolises the visible form of the solar system as a whole.
-The 23rd nome is also the site of the eighth chakra and is sacred to Osiris.
+The 42nd nome was also the site of the eighth chakra and was sacred to Osiris.